tomkerkhove/promitor/docs/configuration/v1.x/metrics/service-bus-queue.md

 All supported metrics are documented in the official [Azure Monitor documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported#microsoftservicebusnamespaces).

-The following scraper-specific metric label(s) will be added:
+The following scraper-specific metric label will be added:

 - `entity_name` - Name of the queue